 - The ISTQB exam questions in the ASTQB-created version are fair with no misleading or easily mistaken wording.

 - You'll get access to ASTQB-only benefits such as the ASTQB Career Center and job postings.

 - American companies check our ASTQB list of ISTQB certified testers.
 If you want to work for an American company as an employee or contractor, regardless of which country you live in, you want to be in the ASTQB database.
-American companies check with ASTQB, not ISTQB.
+American companies check with ASTQB and have since 2003.

 Register for the ISTQB exam now.

 ASTQB participated in the PMI Global conference in Chicago, encouraging project managers to provide their software testers with the career development offered by ASTQB certification.
 Pictured are ASTQB Executive Director Lois Kostroski and Board Member Taz Daughtrey.

 How to Staff a Software Testing Team

 How do you put together the best software testing team for any project?

 Learn how to staff a software testing team.